Deploying to EMR Serverless via EMR CLI

 As part of my paper dealing with link predictions, I had to deploy a PySpark application to EMR Serverless.

-The first thing I did is created an EMR serverless application and installed the CLI from AWS Labs.
+The first thing I did was create an EMR serverless application and installed the CLI from AWS Labs.

 I tried multiple ways to resolve this issue, including: